-Implementation Status Deviations from

-"Sustainable

-Promotion Item Yes No Abstract Explanation Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons
+Implementation Status Deviations from Promotion Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons (3) Adopt LED light bulbs.

-water.

-(3) Adopt LED light bulbs.

 (4) Use segmented dimmer.
 (5) Adopt air-conditioning energy consumption control.

-(6) Regularly analyze the company's

-energy-saving potential and implement

-energy-saving transformation.

-2. The Company focuses on conservation and

-protection to enhance water resource

-utilization efficiency, strengthens the management of water demand and use

-process, and improves water utilization

-efficiency by improving the system,

-implementing responsibilities, strictly

-controlling the total amount of water use, and ensuring the security of water supply.

-Meanwhile, we post the water saving slogans

-at public water supply points and manage

-daily water consumption reduction to enhance

-water-saving rate.

-The Company's waste can be divided into three categories: non-recyclable solid waste,

-recyclable solid waste, and hazardous solid

-waste.
-Hazardous wastes are regularly treated

-by a qualified waste disposal and treatment

-company.

-All floors of the building are equipped with sorting bins, which are collected and handled

-by the property.
-The logistics department

-supervises and inspects the collection, sorting,

-storage and handling of solid waste every month.

-Non-recyclable solid waste includes food waste and household waste.

-(2) Recyclable solid waste includes metal

-parts, waste cardboard boxes, waste

-wooden boxes, waste plastics, waste

-paper, etc. (3) Hazardous waste includes used fluorescent

-tubes, used ink cartridges, toner cartridges,

-and electronic waste.

-iv.Social issues τ, (1) The Comment of the line is the NT

-(1) Does the company formulate appropriate management V (1) The Company has established appropriate management policy and procedures to fulfill its None.

-policies and procedures responsibility of protecting human rights, which

-according to relevant includes the following.

-regulations and the 1.
-Present a corporate human rights policy or

-International Bill of Human statement.
-Formulate a code of conduct to

-Rights? protect the rights and human rights of employees

-Evaluate the impact of the Company's

-operational activities and internal

-management on human rights, and establish

-procedures to deal with them accordingly.

-3. Periodically review the effectiveness of
+(6) Regularly analyze the company's energy-saving potential and implement energy-saving transformation.
+2. The Company focuses on conservation and protection to enhance water resource utilization efficiency, strengthens the management of water demand and use process, and improves water utilization efficiency by improving the system, implementing responsibilities, strictly controlling the total amount of water use, and ensuring the security of water supply.
+Meanwhile, we post the water saving slogans at public water supply points and manage daily water consumption reduction to enhance water-saving rate.
+3. The Company's waste can be divided into three categories: non-recyclable solid waste, recyclable solid waste, and hazardous solid waste.
+Hazardous wastes are regularly treated by a qualified waste disposal and treatment company.
+All floors of the building are equipped with sorting bins, which are collected and handled by the property.
+The logistics department supervises and inspects the collection, sorting, storage and handling of solid waste includes food waste and household waste.
+(2) Recyclable solid waste includes metal parts, waste cardboard boxes, waste wooden boxes, waste plastics, waste paper, etc. (3) Hazardous waste includes used fluorescent tubes, used ink cartridges, toner cartridges, and electronic waste. iv.
+Social issues (1) Does the company formulate appropriate management policies and procedures according to relevant regulations and the International Bill of Human Rights?
+V (1) The Company has established appropriate management policy and procedures to fulfill its responsibility of protecting human rights, which includes the following.
+1. Present a corporate human rights policy or statement.
+Formulate a code of conduct to protect the rights and human rights of employees 2.
+Evaluate the impact of the Company's operational activities and internal management on human rights, and establish procedures to deal with them accordingly.
+3. Periodically review the effectiveness of corporate human rights policies or statements.
+None.